-Winter Backpacking Trailhead - Backpacking Light
+Winter Backpacking - Backpacking Light

 - Webinar: Winter Hiking & Backpacking Gear – Part 2

-- Skills: Lightweight Backpacking in the Winter: Gear and Techniques from the Arctic
+- Wilderness Skills: Lightweight Backpacking in the Winter: Gear and Techniques from the Arctic

 Dealing with a Heavy Pack in the Winter